palkan/action_policy/docs/rails.md

 # Using with Rails

-Action Policy seamlessly integrates Ruby on Rails applications seamlessly.
+Action Policy seamlessly integrates with Ruby on Rails applications.

 In most cases, you do not have to do anything except writing policy files and adding `authorize!` calls.